 Walt Whitman’s notebooks available through the EDSITEment-reviewed American Memory project illustrate the Poet at Work and capture wrenching images that war evoked for him.
 The article, Daybreak Gray and Dim: How the Civil War Changed Walt Whitman’s Poetry from NEH Humanities magazine, characterizes Whitman’s first response to the call of war: “BEAT! beat!
 Drums! — blow! bugles! blow!”
 Haunting scenes of human suffering shape his maturing response to the war and find their way into this tender musing upon “A Sight in Camp in the Daybreak Gray and Dim,” available at the NEH-funded Walt Whitman Archive, that will lead him to minister to soldiers through the end of the war.

-Was Whitman prescient when he declared his early ideals in Democratic Vistas (available on the EDSITEment resource American Studies at the University of Virginia)?
+Was Whitman describing himself when he declared his ideals in Democratic Vistas (available on the EDSITEment resource American Studies at the University of Virginia)?
 “In the future of these States must arise poets immenser far, and make great poems of death.
 The poems of life are great, but there must be the poems of the purports of life, not only in itself, but beyond itself.”
-Whitman was himself destined to write the nation’s quintessential poem on life, death, and rebirth.
+For Whitman had already written the nation’s quintessential poem on life, death, and rebirth.
 When Lilacs Last in the dooryard Bloom’d articulates America’s grief upon President Lincoln’s untimely death in this lament of a stricken nation as it watches the train with Lincoln’s body make its way across the country to its final resting place.
 A critical discussion of this elegy with its three archetypal symbols — the lilac, the star, and the hermit thrush — is found at the Whitman Archive.

 “War feels to me an Oblique place” wrote Emily Dickinson on the Civil War.
 Dickinson was removed from the fighting in her central Massachusetts haven known as the Homestead (now preserved as the Emily Dickinson Museum).
 Dickinson’s poetry is a reverie on the universal human condition in all its suffering and joy; thus, refraining from remarking on the politics of the day and commenting on the war is understandable.
 Nevertheless, the war enters her correspondence with loved ones engaged in it, most notably her confident Colonel Thomas Wentworth Higginson.
 Students will enjoy delving into these Letters from Emily Dickinson: 'Will you be my preceptor?' in EDSITEment’s three-lesson curriculum unit.